Sofia-Bazzan/ImageColorization/README.md

 By employing state-of-the-art neural architectures, we are able to significantly improve the quality of colorized images compared to traditional methods.

----

-For further details and implementation, check out the provided code and scripts in this repository.

 ## Authors:
 -Bazzan Sofia

 -Pasin Diletta